 Skilled laborers like engineers, scientists and salespeople are harder to find these days, and according to research by the McKinsey Global Institute, a talent shortage in these areas is going to get worse in the coming years.
 Therefore, organizations are redesigning high-value knowledge job roles and contracting external firms to take care of routine operations so employees can focus their attention and efforts on work only they can perform.
-This not only helps to address talent shortages but according to Dewhurst, Hancock, and Ellsworth it also lowers costs and increases job satisfaction.
+This not only helps to address talent shortages but according to the authors (Dewhurst, Hancock, & Ellsworth, 2013) it also lowers costs and increases job satisfaction.

 So how do you go about maximizing your human capital and making the most of your organization’s talent?
-Well the authors recommend a couple of easy steps any HR practitioner can follow.
+The authors recommend a couple of easy steps any HR practitioner can follow.

 Step One: Perform a gap analysis.
 Identify talent with ‘must have skills’ your organization presently has and consider how your workforce and your organization’s needs will change over the next five years.